-- a.
-Terrain and weather considerations specific to the program's geographic area - b.
-Orientation to the health care provider - c.
-Orientation to infection control, medical systems installed on the aircraft and patient loading and unloading procedures - d.
+a.
+Terrain and weather considerations specific to the program's geographic area b.
+Orientation to the health care provider c.
+Orientation to infection control, medical systems installed on the aircraft and patient loading and unloading procedures and altitude physiology.
+For programs flying non-pressurized aircraft, this is to include signs and symptoms of hypoxia. d.
 Air Medical Resource Management (AMRM), consistent with national aviation regulations i.e., FAA Advisory Circular No. 120-51E, 2004 and FAA AC 00-64.
-Specific content of AMRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to: - Aeronautical Decision Making - Information processing
+Specific content of AMRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to:

+- Aeronautical Decision Making

+- o Information processing

+- o Stress and performance

+- o Task Complexity

+- Communications Processes and Decision Behavior

+- o Briefings

+- o Inquiry/advocacy/assertion

+- o Crew self-critique re: decisions and actions

+- o Conflict resolution

+- o Communications and decision making

+- Team Building and Maintenance

+- o Leadership/followership/concern for tasks

+- o Interpersonal relationships/group climate

+- · Workload Management and Situation Awareness

+- o Preparation/planning/vigilance

-- Stress and performance - Task Complexity - Communications Processes and Decision Behavior - Briefings - o Inquiry/advocacy/assertion - Crew self-critique re: decisions and actions - Conflict resolution - o Communications and decision making - Team Building and Maintenance - Leadership/followership/concern for tasks - Interpersonal relationships/group climate - Workload Management and Situation Awareness - o Preparation/planning/vigilance - Workload distribution/distraction avoidance - Individual factors/stress reduction - e.
-Training in infection control, medical systems and installations on the aircraft, patient loading and unloading procedures - f.
-Minimum requirements for specific training in aircraft type: - 25 hours in specific make and model of aircraft before flying as PIC on patient missions or completion of a established training program for the specific make and model aircraft and the successful completion of the check ride - 2.
-Annual recurrent training to minimally include the following and verified by written criteria, outlines or curriculum: - a.
-Part 135 instrument proficiency check as required by national aviation regulations i.e., FAR 135.297 for operations that conduct IFR flights - b.
-Annual review of infection control, medical systems installed on the aircraft, patient loading and unloading procedures and altitude physiology in include signs and symptoms of hypoxia. - c.
-Air Medical Resource Management (AMRM) or ACRM consistent with Authority Having Jurisdiction regulation.
+- o Workload distribution/distraction avoidance

+- o Individual factors/stress reduction

+e.
+Training in infection control, medical systems and installations on the aircraft, patient loading and unloading procedures f.
+Minimum requirements for specific training in aircraft type:

+• 25 hours in specific make and model of aircraft before flying as PIC on patient missions or completion of a established training program for the specific make and model aircraft and the successful completion of the check ride a.
+Part 135 instrument proficiency check as required by national aviation regulations i.e., b.
+Annual review of infection control, medical systems installed on the aircraft, and patient loading and unloading procedures and altitude physiology.
+For programs flying non-pressurized aircraft, this is to include signs and symptoms of hypoxia.

+3. Annual recurrent training to minimally include the following and verified by written criteria, outlines or curriculum:

+c.
+Air Medical Resource Management (AMRM) or Aeromedical Crew Resource Management (ACRM) consistent with Authority Having Jurisdiction (AHJ) regulation.
 Specific content of AMRM/ACRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to:

 - Aeronautical Decision Making

-- Information processing
+- o Information processing

-- Stress and performance
+- o Stress and performance

-- Task Complexity
+- o Task Complexity

 - Communications Processes and Decision Behavior

-- Briefings
+- o Briefings

 - o Inquiry/advocacy/assertion

 - o Crew self-critique re: decisions and actions

-- Conflict resolution
+- o Conflict resolution

 - o Communications and decision making

 - Team Building and Maintenance

 - o Leadership/followership/concern for tasks

-- Interpersonal relationships/group climate
+- o Interpersonal relationships/group climate

 - Workload Management and Situation Awareness

-- Preparation/planning/vigilance
+- o Preparation/planning/vigilance

-- Workload distribution/distraction avoidance
+- o Workload distribution/distraction avoidance

 - o Individual factors/stress reduction

-- 3. The certificate holder must have a policy or procedure to address proficiency.
+4. The certificate holder must have a policy or procedure to address proficiency.
 This is in reference to pilots who are on-duty but have not flown recently due to weather or call volume.